AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ---
 # Use Adobe Journey Optimizer to Send an Abandoned Cart Email

 [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html) helps you personalize the commerce experience for your shoppers.
-For example, you can use Journey Optimizer to create and deliver scheduled marketing campaigns, such as weekly promotions for a retail store; or, you can generate an abandoned cart email if a customer added a product to a cart but then did not complete the checkout process.
+For example, you can use Journey Optimizer to create and deliver scheduled marketing campaigns, such as weekly promotions for a retail store, or generate an abandoned cart email if a customer added a product to a cart but then did not complete the checkout process.

-In this tutorial, you will learn how to listen to a `checkout` event generated from your Commerce instance and respond to that event in Journey Optimizer to build an abandoned cart email.
+By following these steps, you will learn how to listen to a `checkout` event generated from your Commerce instance and respond to that event in Journey Optimizer to build an abandoned cart email.

 >[!IMPORTANT]
 >
->For demonstration purposes, make sure you are using your Commerce sandbox environment as you go through this tutorial.
+>For demonstration purposes, make sure you are using your Commerce sandbox environment.
 This ensures that the storefront and back office event data you send to Experience Platform does not dilute your production event data.

 ## Prerequisites

-Before you begin working on this tutorial, you must ensure the following:
+Before you begin with these steps, you must ensure the following:

 - You are provisioned to use Adobe Journey Optimizer
 - You have [configured](connect-data.md) the Experience Platform Connector